software-mansion/protostar/website/docs/tutorials/01-introduction.md

 ## Target audience

-You have basic knowledge about [Cairo and StarkNet](https://www.cairo-lang.org/docs/).
+This guides assume you have basic knowledge about [Cairo and StarkNet](https://www.cairo-lang.org/docs/) and Git.

 ## Learning objectives